AhammedNibras/python-flask/execution-steps.md

 ## Execution Steps

 1. **Clone the Repository**: Clone the repository containing the python application and Docker configuration files.
+Change directory into it.

+2. **Building the Docker Image**: Run the following command to build the Docker image: docker build -t flask-app .